henrik/title_helpers/README.markdown

     <title><%= title("My Site") %></title>

 where "My Site" is your base title.
-If no special title has been set for the current page, the returned title will just be that base title.
-Provide the base title from a constant, a configuration object or whatever.
+If no custom title has been set for the current page, the returned title will just be that base title.
+You could provide the base title from a constant, a configuration object or just put it inline like above.

 Your views and controllers can set title prefixes ("Welcome – My Site") as well as override the full title ("Welcome to My Site!").